NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Vampire, Vetalarana, Manipulator) Paralyzing Claws.md

-Any living creature hit by a vetalarana manipulator's claw Strike must succeed at a Fortitude check save or become [[Conditions/Paralyzed|Paralyzed]].
+Any living creature hit by a vetalarana manipulator's claw Strike must succeed at a Fortitude check save or become [[Paralyzed|Paralyzed]].
 The target can attempt a new save at the end of each of its turns to end the effect, and the DC cumulatively decreases by 1 on each such save.
 Use the moderate DC for the creature's level.

 *Source: Pathfinder Book of the Dead*
 *OGL*